davide-casiraghi/davide-casiraghi.github.io/_guides/laravel_serialization.md

 return $user->attributesToArray();
 ```

-### How to convert to array the loaded model’s attributes and its loaded relationships?
+### How to convert to array the loaded model’s attributes and its loaded relationships (eager loading)?
 With the toArray method:
 ``` php
 $user = App\Models\User::with('roles')->first();
 return $user->toArray();
 ```
-- This method is recursive, so all attributes and all relations (including the relations of relations) will be converted to arrays.
+- This method is recursive, so all attributes and loaded relations (eager loading) (including the relations of relations) will be converted to arrays.

 ### Can I convert the entire collections of models to array?
 yes